Are you looking for the best short walks in Tasmania?

 Maria Island is one of my favourite places in Tasmania.
 It is a nature-lover’s paradise, with wombats everywhere, crazy cliffs, exciting bushwalks and some of Australia’s most beautiful beaches.

 It used to fly under the radar, but word is quickly getting out about how amazing and relaxing this island is – so don’t leave it too long!

 There are many great walks available to visitors, but one of the best and easiest is the walk to the Painted Cliffs.

 This sandstone escarpment has some of the most interesting and bizarre patterns you are ever likely to see in nature.
 Swirls and spirals, pock-marks and ledges, and one of Tassie’s best sunset photo opportunities.

 The cliffs are right by the water’s edge, so safety is critical – especially for young children.
 Access to the base of the cliffs is only possible during low tide, so make sure you check for the ideal visiting time before you go.

 Getting there is very easy – just follow the main trail south from Darlington Penal Area and follow the signs once you get to Hopground Beach (a great place for a picnic).
 If you can, hire yourself a bike as it will speed things up immensely, making even more time to see plenty of the other sights on the island,

-Parking / Facilities: You will need to take a ferry from Triabunna to get to Maria Island (vehicles are not allowed), and a Parks Pass is essential.
+Alternatively, for a DIY experience you will need to park your vehicle at the jetty at Triabunna and take the ferry across to Maria Island (vehicles are not allowed).
+Don’t forget to take your Parks Pass!
 Camping is possible at Darlington and other locations across the island, however you will need to take everything with you, as there aren’t any shops at all.